The Australian F1 Grand Prix in Melbourne is one of the largest international sporting events held in the city annually.

 Where To Stay for the Australian Grand Prix?

 There are plenty of accommodation options in and around Melbourne.
-But you will need to keep in mind that the large-scale nature of the Formula 1 event means that a lot of the best options book out very quickly and you will see a surge in prices compared to the rest of the year.
+But you will need to keep in mind that the large-scale nature of the Formula 1 event means that a lot of the best options book out very quickly, and you will see a significant surge in prices compared to the rest of the year.

-If you are looking to stay where the Formula 1 teams stay, especially if your a super fan looking to have breakfast with your favourite driver, then staying in the hotels around Albert Park is your best option.
+If you are looking to stay where the Formula 1 teams stay, especially if you’re a super fan looking to have breakfast with your favourite driver, then staying in the hotels around Albert Park is your best option.

 Getting To and From the Australian Grand Prix?

-As I just mentioned, tram services to and from the Albert Park circuit are free for Grand Prix ticket holders.
+As I just mentioned, tram services to and from the Albert Park circuit are free for Australian Grand Prix ticket holders.

 There are two main tram lines that service Albert Park running along either side of the circuit.

-From my personal experience Gate 8 is your best option for getting into and out of the track quickly and easily.
+From my personal experience, Gate 8 is your best option for getting into and out of the track quickly and easily.
 The queues of people in this section tend to be smaller and the trams more frequent.

 What To Do In The Evenings During The Australian Grand Prix?

 The Crown Casino and the greater Southbank area also offer plenty of dining and bar options if you like fine dining experiences.